-- 49.2.7.11 Apply recession plane, building height, yard setback and site coverage controls as the primary means of ensuring a minimum level of outlook, sunshine and light access, while acknowledging that through an application for land use consent an outcome superior to that likely to result from strict compliance with the controls may well be identified. - 49.2.7.12 Ensure built form achieves reasonable levels of privacy for occupants of the subject site and neighbouring residential sites and units, including through the use of building setbacks, offsetting windows from one another, screening, or other means. - 49.2.7.13 Require a high level of landscape amenity which: - uses indigenous planting to increase ecological values, preferring vegetation that naturally occurs and/or previously occurred in the area; and - o. uses exotic planting to maintain local character where appropriate. - 49.2.8 Objective Development that supports resilience to, and mitigation of, the current and future effects of climate change and contributes to an integrated approach to stormwater management. - 49.2.8.1 Encourage site layout and building design that promote sustainability, including design that conserves
+- 49.2.7.11 Apply recession plane, building height, yard setback and site coverage controls as the primary means of ensuring a minimum level of outlook, sunshine and light access, while acknowledging that through an application for land use consent an outcome superior to that likely to result from strict compliance with the controls may well be identified. - 49.2.7.12 Ensure built form achieves reasonable levels of privacy for occupants of the subject site and neighbouring residential sites and units, including through the use of building setbacks, offsetting windows from one another, screening, or other means. - 49.2.7.13 Require a high level of landscape amenity which: - uses indigenous planting to increase ecological values, preferring vegetation that naturally occurs and/or previously occurred in the area; and - b. uses exotic planting to maintain local character where appropriate.